Substra/substrafl/docs/technical/task_execution.rst

 - in local subprocess mode, the Dockerfile is generated but the image is not built so no need to access the Docker registry

-Connectlib dependencies
+Substrafl dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: In local subprocess mode we use the packages installed in the user Python environment, so none of what follows is applicable

-Connectlib needs the following libraries to be installed in the container:
+Substrafl needs the following libraries to be installed in the container:

 - connect-tools
 - substra
-- connectlib
+- substrafl

 These libraries are available either from the user's computer or from a private Owkin PyPi.
 When we are building the container, we do not have access to the private Owkin PyPi, because it would require giving the